Threadstone-Wiki/Threadstone-Wiki/pages/falling-block/falling-block-entity.md

 When a falling block entity lands on a slab, or becomes too old without having ground underneath it, it drops its block as an item, if such an item exists.
 This makes falling block entities the most important source of [unobtainable items](../unobtainables.md#items).

 Some unobtainable falling block entities are interesting even if their block does not have an item.
 An overview of such interesting unobtainable falling blocks is at [here](../unobtainables.md#falling-block-entities).

+The most important application of falling blocks that drop no item is as follows:
+Falling nether portals can be used to create nether portals in the end, which makes it possible to build [hyperlink networks](../hyperlink.md).

 # Age